chetansinghanalytics/chetansinghanalytics/README.md

 MSc Business Analytics student at Aston University with a background in sales, commercial operations and data-driven decision support.

-I am building a portfolio focused on SQL, Power BI, Python, business intelligence and commercial analytics.
+I am building a portfolio focused on SQL, Power BI, Python, business intelligence, machine learning and commercial analytics.
 My work combines practical business understanding with analytical tools to turn raw data into clear insights, dashboards and decision-ready recommendations.

 ---